mbaumer/us_hep_funding/docs/_states/MD.md

 [Back to top](#top)
 ## MD-03 -- Rep. John P. Sarbanes (D) -- [Wikipedia](https://en.wikipedia.org/wiki/MD-03)
 ### Committees
-John P. Sarbanes is the #11 Republican on the House Committee on Energy and Commerce
+John P. Sarbanes is the #11 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```